fluencelabs/docs/docs/stake/overview.md

 At the end of each epoch, the smart contract tallies the number of correct proofs submitted by a **Compute Unit**.
 If a CU meets or exceeds the required number of correct proofs, it receives rewards.
 However, if a CU fails to submit enough proofs in an epoch, it's penalized by having a portion of its collateral slashed.

 The reward for a Compute Unit in an epoch fluctuates around the target value.
-It's determined by the proportion of correct proofs submitted by the CU relative to the total number of correct proofs submitted in that epoch.
+It's determined by the proportion of correct proofs submitted by the CU relative to the total number of correct proofs submitted by all providers in that epoch.
 This algorithm ensures that the rewards pool stays close to the target value in FLT, making smooth adjustments when necessary.

 _The rewards earned by a CU for submitting proofs are shared between the compute provider and the staker.
 This division is determined by the staking rate outlined in the Capacity Commitment terms set by the compute Provider created it._

-#### Rewards for Deals
+#### Rewards from Deals

-An active Capacity Commitment, in which Compute Units submit proofs that they're ready to serve users' workloads, can be rented and participate in **Deals** created by users.
-A Deal published by a developer specifies the required number of CUs to participate in the Deal.
+An active Capacity Commitment, in which Compute Units submit proofs that they're ready to serve users' workloads, can be rented by users (developers).
+Users publish their own offer, specifying their compute requirements and the price they're willing to pay.

-The compute marketplace smart contract automatically matches the **Deal** with providers whose capacity meets the specified conditions.
-CUs then transition from the **Capacity Commitment Proofs submission** mode to the **Deal** service mode.
+The Compute Marketplace's smart contract automatically matches offers from providers and developers and verifies that both parties' requirements are met.
+As a result, a **Deal** is created.
+CUs then transition from the **Capacity Commitment Proofs submission** move to the **Deal** service mode.

-For the time spent computing resources in a Deal, CC's Staker **continues to earn rewards in FLT** - the target revenue of CUs in Capacity Commitment proofs submission mode in FLT equivalent, multiplied by the staking rate.
+For the time spent computing resources in a Deal, CC's Staker **continues to earn rewards in FLT** in the same amount as in the Capacity Commitment Proofs mode.

-This arrangement ensures that _stakers' rewards generate stable and predictable revenue_, making staking as risk-free as possible.
+This arrangement ensures that _stakers' rewards generate stable and predictable revenue_.

 #### Vesting